Act 48 Information

 Part of your obligation in pursuing a program of study is the careful planning of your program, including the selection of courses.
 Your academic advisor is your resource for assistance and counsel.
 You should have a long-term plan of study which includes courses that need to be taken in each succeeding semester.
 As you move through the plan of study, remaining courses will need to be planned with greater precision.
 By the time you have earned eighty (80) credits, a final plan of study (80-HOUR REVIEW) for your remaining terms at the University should be reviewed with your advisor.
 Keep such documents in a safe place.

-For the WINTER SESSION and/or SPRING SEMESTER, select the course(s) you need from the class schedule on S.C.O.T.S.
+For the forthcoming Semester or Session, select the course(s) you need from the class schedule on S.C.O.T.S.

-Check your registration status on S.C.O.T.S. several days before scheduling.
+Check your registration status on S.C.O.T.S. several days before class scheduling begins.
 If there are any holds from parking tickets, library fines, etc. on your record preventing registration, you must clear them.

 Meet with your academic advisor in advance of your assigned scheduling date in order to schedule your classes, develop a class schedule, alternate courses, and obtain your Alternate PIN.
 The Alternate PIN, which is equivalent to his or her signature, is needed to schedule on S.C.O.T.S.
 Obtaining the Alternate PIN verifies the undergraduate student has received sufficient advice to schedule for the next academic term.
 For these reasons, only your advisor or department chairperson can provide the Alternate PIN.
-Please note that the Alternate PIN is different from the PIN needed to login to MyEdinboro.
-The student determines the PIN - the University determines the Alternate PIN.
+Please note that the Alternate PIN is different from the username or password needed to login to MyEdinboro.
 Please be sure to record your Alternate PIN so you can make adjustments to your schedule through the Add/Drop/Withdrawal period of that semester.

 Use S.C.O.T.S. to schedule.
 These dates are listed on the Records and Registration homepage, as well as on the S.C.O.T.S. page of your personal record.
 To schedule students fairly, and to ensure you are scheduled promptly, there can be no exceptions to this schedule.